FHG-IMW/epo-ops/README.md

 ### OAuth

 EPO offers an anonymous developer access to their API with very little quota.
-To get expandet quotas you can register an account at the [EPO for OAuth](https://developers.epo.org/user/register)
+To get extended quotas you can register an account at the [EPO for OAuth](https://developers.epo.org/user/register)

 After your account has been approved configure your credentials